rex-enigma/data_structures_and_algorithms_in_dart/lib/trees/binary_based_trees/binary_search_tree/binary_search_tree.md

  #### A binary search tree imposes the following rules:
- 1. Binary search tree may contain duplicate values/keys or not.
-If duplicate value/key is allowed, it should be placed either on the right child OR left child of the parent node whose having similar value/key.
+ 1. Binary search tree may contain duplicate keys or not.
+If duplicate key is allowed, it should be placed either on the right child OR left child of the parent node whose having similar key.
- 2. All values on the left side(left subtree) of a node are less than the value of the node itself.
-If duplicate values are allowed on a BST, then in this case ONLY the left child of a node should contain a value which is less than or equal to the value of node itself.
+ 2. All keys on the left side(left subtree) of a node are less than the key of the node itself.
+If duplicate keys are allowed on a BST, then in this case ONLY the left child of a node should contain a key which is less than or equal to the key of node itself.
- 3. All values on the right side(right subtree) of a node are greater than the value of the node itself.
-If duplicate values are allowed on a BST, then in this case ONLY the right child of a node should contain a value which is greater than or equal to the value of node itself.
+ 3. All keys on the right side(right subtree) of a node are greater than the key of the node itself.
+If duplicate keys are allowed on a BST, then in this case ONLY the right child of a node should contain a key which is greater than or equal to the key of node itself.
- 4. Binary search tree can only hold values that are comparable.
+ 4. Binary search tree can only hold keys that are comparable.

 #### Note:
-If duplicate values are allows in BST, the duplicate value should be placed either on the left child or right child of the parent node whose having similar value/key BUT not on both side.
+If duplicate keys are allows in BST, the duplicate key should be placed either on the left child or right child of the parent node whose having similar key BUT not on both side.
-In the binary search tree implementation, i have chosen NOT to allow duplicate values to reduce complexity.
+In the binary search tree implementation, i have chosen NOT to allow duplicate keys to reduce complexity.

 #### diagrammatic illustration
                          10